DMTF/Redfish-Event-Listener/README.md

 The `SystemInformation` section contains settings for the system acting as the event listener.
 All options in this section are required.
 The following options are found in this section:

 * `ListenerIP`: The interface to use to listen for events.
-This is typically 0.0.0.0 to listen on all interfaces.
+This is typically `0.0.0.0` to listen on all interfaces for IPv4 or `::` to listen on all interfaces for IPv6.
 * `ListenerPort`: The port number to use to listen for events.
-This is typically 80 for HTTP or 443 for HTTPS.
+This is typically `80` for HTTP or `443` for HTTPS.
 * `UseSSL`: `on` to use HTTPS, `off` to use HTTP for incoming event messages.
 If HTTPS is to be used, the `CertificateDetails` section will need to be configured.

 The `CertificateDetails` section contains the certificate information for the system acting as the event listener.
 This section and its options are only required if `UseSSL` in `SystemInformation` is set to `on`.
 The following options are found in this section: